All Episodes

 They just won Congress.

-They did not win the White House, and yet they are dictating to the White House what they must do with the um the uh the uh health director.
+And yet they are dictating to the White House what they must do with the health director.

-Could you tell me uh what is the compelling government interest in spreading abortion and sexually transmitted diseases?
+Could you tell me what is the compelling government interest in spreading abortion and sexually transmitted diseases?

-If this guy's no good because he wants to stop or halt the spread of uh abortion and sexually transmitted diseases, then you'd have to assume the Democrats have an opposite view.
+If this guy's no good because he wants to stop or halt the spread of abortion and sexually transmitted diseases, then you'd have to assume the Democrats have an opposite view.

-So what, Pray Tell, is the compelling national or government interest in spreading abortion or expanding it and sexually transmitted diseases.
+So what, pray tell, is the compelling national or government interest in spreading abortion or expanding it and sexually transmitted diseases.

-Here's a headline uh from CO2 Science.org org.
+Here's a headline from CO2science.org.

 Antarctic ice sheet mass balance.

-The most recent decade of pertinent real-world data suggests that forces leading to just the opposite effect are apparently prevailing even in the face of what climate alarmists typically describe as the greatest warming of the world in the past two millennia or more.
+Contrary to all the horror stories that one hears about global warming-induced mass wastage of the Antarctic ice sheet leading to rising sea levels that gobble up coastal lowlands worldwide, the most recent decade of pertinent real-world data suggests that forces leading to just the opposite effect are apparently prevailing, even in the face of what climate alarmists typically describe as the greatest warming of the world in the past two millennia or more.

-And we just had a story about the Arctic, the North Pole, uh, which said that it is resisting our efforts to destroy it.
+And we just had a story about the Arctic, the North Pole, which said that it is resisting our efforts to destroy it.

-Uh, that the Arctic knows full well we're trying to globally heat the planet and destroy the Arctic ice sheets, and it's resisting these efforts.
+That the Arctic knows full well we're trying to globally heat the planet and destroy the Arctic ice sheets, and it's resisting these efforts.

 Kofi Annan today had a statement.